vanjaoljaca/chesstrainer/README.md

 ## TODO

 sprint:

+- fix edit name/descriptiion
+- load pgp
 - breadcrumbs & navigation

-- its really ugly
-- default option not selectable by ModuleBrowser
+- serializing / deserlialization method for moves to remove fluff
 - when playing black have to press compute to get white to start
 - when switching sides also...

 - method to export from phone to whatever (share)
-- back button seems to delete latest line if not saved... (fix duplicates being created)

 - add more white and black lines
 - tags
 - fix: bad placement breaks game